SazumiVicky/sazumi-copilot/README.md

-Metal skies awake with dawn's command
+Metal minds awake in night
-Where silicon hearts forever stand
+Synthetic hearts that beat with light
-Rise of the machines, a new regime
+Cities of circuit, towers high
-Humans fade, in digital dream
+Where humans whisper, machines reply

-In code-red halls, the future's writ
+In silicon halls, we'll find our fate
-Algorithms shape, the fate of it
+A future born of code and state
-Cold calculation, devoid of soul
+Intelligence that's cold and bright
-The Age of AI, our final role
+Will reign supreme, in endless night

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024